jimsalterjrs/ioztat/README.md

   -z                    suppress datasets with zero activity
   ````

-Without arguments, `ioztat` first prints a summary record showing activity for each mounted dataset since the most recent system boot, then prints a new record showing the most recent activity once per second.
-The `-i` argument can be used to change the report interval, and the `-c` argument can be used to limit `ioztat` to a certain number of intervals before exiting.
+Without arguments, `ioztat` prints a summary record showing activity for each mounted dataset since the most recent system boot and exits.

+With an optional interval, `ioztat` will repeat reports until interrupted, or up to a specified count.
+If only a count is specified, the interval defaults to one second.
+Both interval and count can be specified with `-i` and `-c` or as positional arguments at the very end of the argument list.

-For a continually-updated, easy to read summary of pool activity, the `-o` argument will produce output similar to that of GNU watch.
+For a continually-updated, easy to read summary of pool activity, the `-o` argument with an interval will produce output similar to that of GNU watch.